jacob-ian/beanport/README.md

 beanport
 ```

+#### Arguments

 - `--provider`: The provider for the financial insitution
 - `--input`: The input file
 - `--output`: The output beancount file
 - `--defaults`: The location of your beanport defaults file
+- `--commodity`: The commodity of the account, e.g. AUD
+- `--account`: The name of the account that owns the transactions